apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

     Subsequent DAG Runs are created according to your DAG's :doc:`timetable <../authoring-and-scheduling/timetable>`.

-For dags with a cron or timedelta schedule, scheduler won't trigger your tasks until the period it covers has ended e.g., A job with ``schedule`` set as ``@daily`` runs after the day has ended.
+For DAGs with a cron or timedelta schedule, scheduler won't trigger your tasks until the period it covers has ended e.g., A job with ``schedule`` set as ``@daily`` runs after the day has ended.
 This technique makes sure that whatever data is required for that period is fully available before the DAG is executed.
 In the UI, it appears as if Airflow is running your tasks a day **late**